shanmugapriyan98/fetch-receipt-processor/README.md

 To test the service, run: `go test -v`

+## Implementation

+* Utilized the Factory and Strategy design patterns to enhance the scalability of the application.
+  > <br> Idea behind Strategy pattern: Currently, our points calculator implements several rules.
+To make the application adaptable to
+  > <br> new calculation rules, we can dynamically provide the required rules at runtime, promoting better isolation and flexibility.
+  > >
+  > Idea behind Factory pattern: The Factory pattern allows us to create a points calculator with a custom strategy.
+Instead of tightly
+  > <br> coupling the creation logic in the main function, we can use the Factory to dynamically provide the appropriate calculator
+  > <br> based on the required strategy.
+* Used UUID for ID Generation
+* Utilized maps to retrieve points associated with an ID
+* Followed DRY principle to promote reusability in the code
+* Followed Test-Driven-Development for better code coverage and maintaing a clean code base

 ## Endpoints

 Once the application/container is running, we can access the endpoints of the webservice